 Could we really know how children think or feel?
-As we grow physiologically and leave behind our innocence as a child, being an adult working for the young mind can be a challenge.
-How can you develop reading materials for children if you can't think and feel like like a child anymore?
+As we mature and leave behind our innocence as a child, being an adult working for the young mind can be a challenge.
+How can you develop reading materials for children if you can't think and feel like a child anymore?
 Unless you are a child, or retrogress into childhood, we can never really perceive what goes on inside their mind.
 We can only observe, predict, and scientifically measure their capabilities and behaviors to know what's going on in their shoes.
-It is in this light that I believe there is no right or wrong way of writing, illustrating, or producing a book for children.
+It is in this light that I believe there is no right or wrong way of writing, illustrating, or producing books for children.
 There are moral and social responsibilities, of course, but basically it runs a gamut of possibilities.

 How should an illustrator know then if his illustration is effective and appealing to children?
 Moreover, do children about 3 to 6 year olds already have their own aesthetic sense in choosing the books they'd like to read? or at least consider the images to be beautiful?
-A student who interviewed me posed a question: do I ever make a study on my illustrations and its effect on the young mind's aesthetic sensibilities?
+A student who interviewed me posed a similar question: do I ever make a study on my illustrations and its effect on the young mind's aesthetic sensibilities?

 The first book, as far as I can recall, that captured my amazement was a very thick coloring, story, and games book given as gift to my eldest brother.
 My interest got hyped when my aunt neatly colored one of the pages with crayons and then another page with watercolor!
-Then I remember this big activity/craft/storybook my aunt have in her shelf at Ilocos and showed us whenever we spend summer there.
+Then I remember this big activity/craft/storybook my aunt have in her shelf at Ilocos that she showed us whenever we spend summer there.
 The pencil and watercolor illustrations are so wonderful and engaging.
 The book kept me and my brothers and sisters creatively busy while enjoying our stay there.

 I was very scared to explore different areas of our school because some of the teachers are uptight and discouraging.
 I was also hesitant to go to the library because our librarian was the stereotypical scary lady who always grow big eyes whenever she hears even just a bit of sound inside the library.
 She even raises her voice when the room gets crowded then lashes a stick on her desk.